CarsonV8824/CarsonV8824/README.md

 Welcome to my GitHub profile.

 # 💫 About Me:
--🔭 I am currently working on related to Data Science
+-🔭 I am currently working on related to Data Science, ML, and Music

--🌱 I am learning AI and Data Engineering at STA
+-🌱 I am learning Computer Science at University

 -👯 I am open to collaborating on small utilities and game